Last Updated on: 6th October 2023, 11:37 am

 Pumpkin is a healthy fruit that many tortoises like eating.
 They’re vitamin and mineral-dense, high in soluble fiber for good digestive health, and an immune system booster.

 Tortoises can eat pumpkin meat, leaves, flowers, and seeds.
-So, adding some pumpkin to a tortoise’s diet is recommended if it’s a fruit-eating species.
+Adding some pumpkin to a tortoise’s diet is recommended if you have a fruit-eating tortoise species.

 Can You Feed Tortoises Pumpkin?

 Tortoise species that regularly eat fruits in the wild include: